 The Arizer XQ2 is a desktop vaporizer for herbs that offers slight improvements on it’s predecessors (the V Tower and Extreme Q Vaporizer).
 It operates with a simplistic convection desktop approach of placing your herb in a chamber above the heating element and inhaling it through a whip or using a fan which pumps hot air through your herb and into a bag which is then consumed.

-The Arizer XQ2 retails for $239.99 which is a reasonable price for a brand new 2022 desktop vaporizer that offers the sleek design and appealing color changing neon lights.
-However with the link below you can get the XQ2 from one of our trusted partners for $179.95 with a 14 day trial period.
+The Arizer XQ2 retails for $239.99 which is a reasonable price for a brand new 2022 desktop vaporizer from an established and trusted brand.
+However with the link below you can save $60 and get the XQ2 with a 14 day no questions asked trial period from one of our trusted partners.

 Lately alot of companies have been opting to make their packaging double as a carrying case.
 The new Ispire Daab comes in it’s own pelican case and Grenco Science has started including hemp carrying cases on their G Pen Vaporizers.
 Others are utilizing a design which allows for easy use of the packaging as the primary storage for the vaporizer.

 The XQ2 does not have such packaging.
 While everything is easy to get out, the packaging is like their vaporizers, simple.
 It does the job for delivering the vaporizer, but you should just as soon throw the packaging in the closet when you receive your XQ2 as this is a desktop vaporizer that should be sitting on your coffee table.
 Typically Desktop Vaporizers are a pain to take out and put away, but do save the packaging as it will give you more trade in value.